 For many years, it wasn’t possible to use Pasmo Apple Pay on your iPhone unless you had purchased it in Japan.
-Then, you can configure non-Japanese phones to avail the technology, but only if you set the phone’s “region” to Japan, a modification with other implications for the function of the device and your Apple ID.
+Then, you could configure non-Japanese phones to avail the technology, but only if you set the phone’s “region” to Japan, a modification with other implications for the function of the device and your Apple ID.

-Indeed, when I arrived at Haneda Airport in December 2020, I was surprised when my iPhone prompted me (as sentient smartphones do in our modern era), to add my Pasmo card to Apple Pay.
+Indeed, when I arrived at Haneda Airport in December 2020, I was surprised when my iPhone prompted me (as sentient smartphones do in our modern era), to add my PASMO card to Apple Pay.
 I was skeptical, but guess what?
 It ended up working!

-Below, I’ll explain to you how to set up Pasmo within Apple Pay on your iPhone, and also explain my favorite ways to use it.
+Below, I’ll explain to you how to set up PASMO within Apple Pay on your iPhone, and also explain my favorite ways to use it.
 If you’re a foreigners who’s often frustrated with Japan’s “cash-only” culture, this is a travel hack you won’t want to miss.